Okay, let’s get this Akaso Brave 7 LE review started!

 - AKASO Brave 7 LE

-- one waterproof housing (attached to the top of packing, needs a philips or crosshead screwdriver to remove (annoying!
+- one waterproof housing (attached to the top of the packing, needs a Phillips or crosshead screwdriver to remove, which is annoying!)

 - 2 x rechargeable.
 I recommend you keep both fulling charged and carry the second in a waterproof case when in the great outdoors.